Esh07/Innovation-Technology-q-a/README.md

 ## How to Contribute

-Currently, you can only contribute to the project by adding new questions and answers.
-Please keep in mind that only the `questions.json` (you can find at root directory) file can be modified in the pull request; otherwise, your PR will be closed automatically.
+You can fork the repo and add additional questions in the `questions.json` file.

 Make sure to keep the question and answer in the same format.